Motiva-AI/stepwise/README.md

                   :end      true}}}
 ```

-You can also supply a string for the resource to specify a lambda task or activity task managed outside of stepwise by ARN.
+You can also supply an ARN string for the resource to specify a lambda task or activity task managed outside of stepwise.